Sonictherocketman/microblog_crawler/README.md

 [1]: http://openmicroblog.com

 The crawler's API is modeled afer the [Tweepy][2] StreamListener API.
 To use the crawler, subclass it and fill in the `on_event` methods.
 The crawler is meant to be quick and simple.
-In later versions features may be added to increase the performance (multiprocessing, simpler processing, etc).

 [2]: https://github.com/tweepy/tweepy